Hperigo/PerigoEcs/README.md

     1. add aditional tests
         * child classes of ecs::Entity
         * Transforms
-        * Drawables components
+        * Drawables and Updatables components

-    3. threading?
+    3. Threading?
     4. make drawables and Iupdatables -a single object and components, not interfaces
-    5. measure performance
-    6. Merge ofxEcs and Ecs-Cinder into one block
+    5. Merge ofxEcs and Ecs-Cinder into one block